 How often does this happen?
 How often do new relationships begin and end so rapidly, you’re never really sure what occurred or why?

 Perhaps you said too much?
 Opened up too quickly?
 Told all your secrets and scared someone off?

-So much better to allow the time and space for someone to fall in love with you before you reveal all your dirty laundry.
+When you move fast into a relationship, you’ve left no time and space for someone to fall in love with you before you reveal all your dirty laundry.

 Take a deep breath and imagine yourself on a first date with a new man.

 You’re excited to meet him.
 He’s handsome.
-You like his dating app profile.
+You like his dating profile.
 You’ve had a couple of brief chats and a quick phone call to set up the date.

 First Date Conversation

 “Did you find the restaurant ok?”
 “Do I look like my pictures?”
 You both laugh at how many people on the dating apps aren’t putting up recent pics.

 And then the questions start to get a little more in-depth.
 “Tell me a little bit more about yourself.”
 “When was your last relationship?”